moby/moby/docs/installation/linux/SUSE.md

         # systemctl start docker

-3. Test the Docker installation.
+3. Test the Docker installation(optional).

         # docker run hello-world

 ## Configure Docker boot options

 You can use these steps on openSUSE or SUSE Linux Enterprise.
-To start the `docker daemon` at boot, set the following:
+To start the `docker daemon` at boot(advisable), set the following:

     # systemctl enable docker

 The `docker` package creates a new group named `docker`.
 Although not recommended, it's possible to add ordinary User accounts to this group so these Users have full docker administrative rights so can execute docker commands, including creating, managing, modifying and deleting.

-You can add users with the following command:
+You can add users to be granted docker administrative rights with the following command:

     # /usr/sbin/usermod -a -G docker <username>